tfonteyn/tda/README.md

 In addition to TDA you might find the GCViewer helpful.
 It parses the output of the garbage collector from a loggc file and displays it graphically, so you can analyse the memory usage over the time.

-TDA includes a help overview giving detailed information on how to use the tool.

 TDA orignally was hosted on java.net: https://java.net/projects/tda

 ##News